 Want to make sure your home is warm and cozy when you get home, even on the coldest days of the year?
-A smart thermostat will make your life more convenient, and it'll save you money on your electric bill.
-There are several smart thermostats available for various types of home heating systems, which you can control from your app, or set it and forget it.
+A smart thermostat will make your life more convenient and it'll save you money on your electric bill.
+But while nearly 70% of BC Hydro customers use electricity as a primary or secondary heating source, only 3% have a smart thermostat.

-Some smart thermostats amp up the convenience with advanced features, like displaying real-time consumption or automatically adjusting based on humidity.
+Some smart thermostats amp up the convenience by displaying real-time consumption or automatically adjusting based on humidity.
 Some can even learn your habits and adapt the settings to suit them.
 These sophisticated learning thermostats often rely on built-in sensors to track activity in different rooms and then create a customized temperature schedule that adjusts automatically based on your movements in the home.

 Know your home heating system

 There are smart thermostats that can be used to control electric baseboards, electric wall heating, a central forced air furnace, and certain models can be used to control in-floor electric heating.

 Some can even monitor your usage.
 Knowing this can be helpful in finding ways to save.
 Upgrading to a smart thermostat to control electric space heating can reduce electricity used for space heating by 9% on average.

 You’ll need to do some research to determine which model is best for your home's system and your existing wiring.

 Does your home use electrical heating (including baseboards)?
 Here are some line-voltage smart thermostats to consider:

 Does your home use a forced-air heating system?
 Here are some low-voltage smart thermostats to consider:

 Choose a product with a brand name you trust.
 It should have ongoing product support for good longevity, and robust data protection and privacy policies in place.
 Check out our instant discount offer for more details, and find out how you can save $40 on an eligible smart thermostat.